 Booking generally opens approximately three weeks prior to the commencement of each term.

-Qualifying sessions can be booked in two ways; online via the Inn’s website or in person at the Treasury Office.
-No bookings are taken over the telephone.
+Qualifying sessions can be booked in two ways; online via the Inn’s website or in person at the Reception.
+No bookings are taken over the phone.

-With the exception of local qualifying sessions for outside London students, all qualifying sessions must be purchased through the Treasury Office.
+With the exception of some local qualifying sessions for outside London students, all qualifying sessions must be purchased through the Inn.
 Students are not allowed to sell their bookings to other students.

 Confirmed dates for each term will be publicised via the online booking system during the previous term.

-The Online Booking System can be accessed through the Inn’s website (Education > Qualifying Sessions).
+The Online Booking System can be accessed through the Inn’s website.
 If you wish to book online, please visit the online booking system to register and you will be emailed a password.
 It is recommended that you change this to something more memorable when you login for the first time.
 If you forget your password at any time please use the link on the online booking system login page to reset your password.

 Booking in person at the Treasury Office

-Students who wish to book in person may book at the Treasury Office Monday to Friday 10.00 am - 12.30 pm and 1.00 pm - 3.30 pm.
+Students who wish to book in person may do so at Reception from Monday to Friday 9.30 am - 12.30 pm and 1.00 pm - 4.00 pm.
 When booking in person you may pay by cash, cheque or debit/credit card.
-Debit, Switch, MasterCard, Access and Visa cards are accepted but NOT American Express or Diners.
+Debit, Switch, MasterCard, Access and Visa cards are accepted but not American Express or Diners.
 Cheques should be made payable to “Lincoln's Inn”.
-Please note cheques which are not honoured and returned by the bank will carry a £5.00 administration charge.
+Please note cheques which are not honoured and returned by the bank will carry a £5 administration charge.

-The Inn can provide Vegetarian and Non Vegetarian options during events where meals and canapes are served.
+The Inn can provide vegetarian options during events where meals and canapes are served.
 If you have any special dietary requirements or allergies you must indicate when booking online.
-Please note that no pork, beef, shellfish or gelatine will be served at qualifying session events.
+Please note that no pork, beef, shellfish or gelatine will be served at qualifying session dinners.
 Students that are only able to eat Kosher meals, should book their qualifying sessions in the usual way but must contact the Reception Student Dining Manager to make the necessary arrangements for their meals once they have booked.
-Halal food is not served at qualifying session events.
+The Inn is not able to serve Halal food at qualifying session events.

-Please note that all qualifying sessions will close at least five working days in advance of the event.
+Please note that booking for all qualifying sessions will close at least five working days in advance of the event.

 If you wish to cancel a booking for a qualifying session, notice must be given to the Education Department.
 For all qualifying sessions, with the exception of residential weekends, advocacy workshops and ethics workshops, notice must be given five clear working days in advance of the event.
 For residential weekends, advocacy workshops and ethics workshops, ten clear working days’ notice must be given.
 Failure to comply with this cancellation policy will mean that no refunds will be given.